 It is necessary to address signs of peripheral neuropathy early to prevent symptoms from worsening.
 If you believe you or a loved one suffers from any of the above symptoms, make an appointment with us at Manhattan Medical Arts.

-We believe in providing accessible, cost-effective and efficient care that meets the expectations of our clients and strive to maintain the highest standards of safe and quality health care in all our facilities, for all our patients.
+We believe in providing accessible, cost-effective,, and efficient care that meets the expectations of our clients and strives to maintain the highest standards of safe and quality health care in all our facilities, for all our patients.

 – Disclaimer –